MeetDarkPow/R-Community-Analysis/README.md

 APIs are the driving force behind data mash-ups.
 It is APIs that allow machines to access data programmatically – that is automatically from within a program – to make use of API provided functionalities and data.
 Searching for the R-repositories and arranging them in descending order on the basis of number of stars.

+This patch of code results in the creation of a data frame (“Rrepos_df”).
+Containing the information about the top 10 most starred repos on GitHub along with their respective Star_count, Fork_count and Open_issue_count.

 ```
 install.packages("httr")
 install.packages("jsonlite")